stealthBS/demo1-repo/AI notes.md

 #### 🔰Lesson 8 : Types of Advanced Prompting Frameworks ~~Prompt Chaining (a kind of prompt framework)~~ [**Attach PDF]
+***Here, 'Framework' means a support/structure which helps us to craft a pefect prompt.
 Here we are creating a type of prompt which includes a lot of tasks at a time, but we have asked it to AI in a sequence manner or in a step-by-step manner.
 It will be going to include a whole task e.g. about business and its marketing, etc.

 For this kinds of tasks, we often include or prompt something like below :